aoloe/htdocs-gitapi-get/README.md

     // define('GITAPIGET_API_FILERAW_URLENCODE_PATH', true);
     include('engine/api_fileraw.php');

-If you want to have a counter for the hits coming from a specific IP address create the `api_fileraw.php` file
+If you want to have a counter for the hits coming from a specific IP address create the `api_ratelimit.php` file

     <?php
     include('engine/api_ratelimit.php');